The module described in this chapter offers the means to describe music in so-called

 A staffDef element is used to describe an individual staff of a score or performer part.
 It bears most of the attributes described above.
 The label and labelAbbr subelements may be used for providing staff labels for the first and subsequent systems.

 Every staffDef must have an n attribute with an integer as its value.
-The first occurence of a staffDef with a given number must also indicate the number of staff lines via the lines attribute.
+The first occurrence of a staffDef with a given number must also indicate the number of staff lines via the lines attribute.

 The order of staffDef elements within scoreDef follows the order of staves in the source document or planned rendering.
 The individual